 The LGM project is comprised of 42 contiguous mineral tenures totalling 26,771 ha.
 Highway 37 is approximately 2.5 km east of the edge of the property, and the Galore Creek access road runs along and through the southern boundary.

-A combination of Cu-Au porphyry and gold vein exploration targets have been identified on the property and have had limited exploration since the 1970’s resulting in the discovery of many prospective targets that show mineralogical and geological similarity to important nearby deposits and discoveries.
-The Red Zone, Lucifer and Grizzly targets are considered by Origen’s team to be the Company’s priority for this season.
+A combination of Cu-Au porphyry and gold vein exploration targets have been identified on the property and have had limited exploration since the 1970’s resulting in the discovery of many prospective targets that show mineralogical and geological similarities to important nearby deposits and discoveries.

 The Lucifer showing consists of a 300 m x 300 m gold-in-soil anomaly discovered by Noranda in 1991.
 The showing is on the SW nose of a long NE-trending ridge that displays silica-sericite-carbonate-pyrite alteration over an area of 2.5 km x 1 km and only saw minimal field exploration by Noranda.
 Early Jurassic Texas Suite intrusive rocks, thought to be the engine driving mineralization at the Kerr, Bronson Slope, Snip, Brucejack and other nearby deposits, are present as NE trending dykes within this alteration zone.

-Subsequent exploration has confirmed the gold-in-soil anomaly, conducted geochemical and geophysical programs on the surrounding area and culminated in a maiden drill program during 2018 that returned anomalous gold intercepts from two of the three shallow holes completed.
+Prior exploration work included geochemical and geophysical programs on the surrounding area and culminated in a maiden drill program during 2018 that returned anomalous gold intercepts from two of the three shallow holes completed.
 The drill program was limited in scope and it is the opinion of the Origen team that the source of the gold anomaly has yet to be identified.